Get your personal plan match in 2 minutes

 Christian Healthcare Ministries (CHM) and Samaritan Ministries represent two fundamentally different approaches to health sharing in 2026.
-CHM ($115-$264/month) operates like traditional insurance with monthly bills and centralized processing, while Samaritan ($150-$350/month) uses direct member-to-member sharing where you mail checks to specific families.
+Before comparing them, the baseline worth knowing: the NAIC classifies both as not insurance, with no state-regulated guarantee of payment — an important distinction from ACA plans, which must cover you by law.
+CHM ($115-$299/month) operates like traditional insurance with monthly bills and centralized processing, while Samaritan ($199-$365/month) uses direct member-to-member sharing where you mail checks to specific families.
 For budget-conscious Christians, CHM's lower cost wins.
-For community-focused believers who want personal connection, Samaritan's model creates deeper relationships despite costing $35-$86 more per month.
+For community-focused believers who want personal connection, Samaritan's model creates deeper relationships despite higher monthly costs.

 Head-to-Head Comparison